hazem313/zip-pictures/README.md

 This Python script helps organize image files (with extensions .png, .jpg, .jpeg, .gif) in a given root folder by creating folders based on the modified date of the image files and zipping them for easy storage and sharing.
 It uses the `os`, `shutil`, and `zipfile` modules for file and folder manipulation.

-ATTENTION: select zippictures for single folder  and check all folders for multiple folders
+ATTENTION: select zippictures for single folder  and zippicture_checkallfolders for multiple folders

 ## How to Use